Are You Emotionally Abused?

 Do you feel sick, anxious, tired or depressed a lot of the time?

-Have you lost contact with your friends, family or neighbours?
+Have you lost contact with your friends, family or neighbors?

 Have you lost self-confidence and feel afraid that you could not make it alone and feel completely helpless to change your situation?